Some days afield, it's all four seasons in a day. That's mountain weather.

 that tells of an impending weather scenario.

 A Ridge will have warm clear days, and cold nights (depending on where you sleep: cold in the creek bottoms, warmer mid-elevations), with Northwest to Northerly winds each day, that start around 10:00 A.M.
-Few clouds each day, and dew or frost at night.
+Few clouds each day, and dew, or frost at night/early mornings.

-The opposite is true of low pressure systems.
+The opposite is true of a low pressure system.
 When the pressure is low, warm air is rising since it isn’t as dense as the air above it.
 Evaporation is high since warm air is capable of holding more moisture than cold air, which means that clouds form.
 If a high-pressure system is abruptly replaced with a low-pressure system, the result is normally the towering anvil-shaped clouds of thunderstorms.
+Low pressure systems rotate counter clock-wise.

-Tree tops give you wind direction, as well as your campfire smoke.
-Dew, or frost first thing in the morning,or not?
+Tree tops can help you judge wind direction, as well as your campfire smoke.
+Dew, or frost first thing in the morning, or not?
 What do all of these indicators tell you?

-In the fall, there may be Prescribed fires.
+In the fall, out west, there may be Prescribed fires.
 Are the smoke columns going straight up?
 Are they stratifying at a certain elevation, and in which direction are they moving?

 By taking each of the five steps in sequential order, before you launch your next hunt, and observing the sky during your hunt, you'll have a new appreciation for the tell-tale signs in the sky, that you'll come to rely on.